jaketg97/test/cook_county_sentencing/judging_judges.md

 ## Conclusion

 All in all, I see this as the fairest attempt I can make at measuring sentence severity and assessing its significance rigorously.
-I'd love to be [proved wrong though](mailto:jaketg97@gmail.com).
+I'd love to be [proved wrong](mailto:jaketg97@gmail.com).

 ## Regression Tables